MoonfaceDev/Moonitor/README.md

    - After a while, a white screen will appear.
 Click 'Install Ubuntu'
    - Select your keyboard layout and proceed
    - In 'Updates and other software', select 'Minimal installation' and proceed
-   - Select 'Erase disk and install Ubuntu' and click 'Install Now' to proceed
+   - Select 'Erase disk and install Ubuntu' and click 'Install Now' to proceed (Don't worry!
+It only removes the VM temporary disk, and will not affect your host disk)
    - A popup regarding disk changes will appear, click 'Continue'
    - Select your time zone and proceed
    - Fill in your name, computer name, username and password.
 Then proceed